ntnu-tex/beamerthementnu/README.md

 ## Installation

 Simply copy the folder `beamerntnu2015` into your `texmf/tex/latex` folder.
-The precise location varies on different operation systems.
+The precise location varies on different operating systems.

 ## Known issues